codeadamca/laravel-blade-cms-journal/README.md

 1. Create a new `Entry` model:

     ```sh
-    php srtisan make:model Endry
+    php artisan make:model Endry
     ```

 2. You will now have a filed named `Entry.php` in the `/app/Models` folder.
 No changes needed.

 ## Factory